tgharib/termux-ssh-over-usb/README.md

-Run the following from your linux host:
+Run the following from your PC:

 ```
 adb forward tcp:8022 tcp:8022